 Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss or at amortised cost, as appropriate.
-The Society's financial liabilities include other payables.
+The Society's financial liabilities include other payables and lease liabilities.

 (ii) Subsequent measurement

 Financial liabilities at amortised cost